Jüri Tamm

 Jüri Tamm (5 February 1957 – 22 September 2021) was an Estonian hammer thrower and politician.
-Representing the USSR, he won a bronze medal in the 1980 and 1988 Summer Olympics and a silver medal at the 1987 World Championships in Athletics.
+In his sporting career Tamm represented the Soviet Union, he won a bronze medal in the 1980 and 1988 Summer Olympics and a silver medal at the 1987 World Championships in Athletics.
 He set the world record for the hammer in 1980.
+Tamm was member of Estonian parliament Riigikogu from 2007 to 2011 as a member of the Social Democratic Party.

 Athletic career

 Tamm held the world record in hammer throw with 80.46 metres for a brief period in 1980, although his record was soon overcome by teammates Yuriy Sedykh and Sergey Litvinov.
 Tamm's personal best throw, 84.40 metres, was achieved in 1984.

 He finished 5th at the 1992 Summer Olympics, now representing the restored independent Estonia.

 Political career

 In 1998 Tamm entered political life.
 He was elected three times into the Parliament of Estonia in 1999–2003 (the Economic Affairs Committee), in 2003–2007 (the Economic Affairs Committee) and in 2007–2011 (the Economic Affairs Committee and European Union Affairs Committee, Security Authorities Surveillance Select Committee in Parliament of Estonia), for the Social Democratic Party.
 In 2010 he withdrew from the Social Democratic Party (SDE) and left politics.